quicwg/multipath/draft-ietf-quic-multipath.md

     listens on only one.

-Note that in the last scenario, it still remains possible to have multiple paths over the connection, given that a path is not only defined by the IP addresses being used, but also the port numbers.
+Note that in the last scenario, it still remains possible to have multiple paths over the connection, as long as each path is associated with a different Path ID.
 In particular, the client can use one or several ports per IP address and the server can listen on one or several ports per IP address.